PuddyClub/Discord-Command-Editor/README.md

 ```

 ### express (Express Module)
 The express Module from require().
+If you don't use the callback, this option will be used to use the module's default image folder.

 ### app (Express App)
 The express app made by express().